GILEAD 4331 300 (Viread 300 mg)

-Viread is used in the treatment of hiv infection; hepatitis b; nonoccupational exposure and belongs to the drug class nucleoside reverse transcriptase inhibitors (NRTIs).
+Viread is used in the treatment of hepatitis b; occupational exposure; hiv infection; nonoccupational exposure and belongs to the drug class nucleoside reverse transcriptase inhibitors (NRTIs).
 There is no proven risk in humans during pregnancy.
-Viread 300 mg is not subject to the Controlled Substances Act.
+Viread 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - GILEAD 4331 300

 - Prescription only

 - Pregnancy Category: